 The aim of the training materials is to significantly reduce the overheads and difficulties of assembling and delivering training sessions by domain experts, not to replace these experts.

-As experts, the users of the training materials can and will modify these materials (STAR cannot anticipate all situations, but it is aiming for a wide as possible coverage and usability).
+As experts, the users of the training materials can and will modify these materials (STAR cannot anticipate all situations, but it is aiming for wide-as-possible coverage and usability).

 STAR will provide guidance on how they might be adapted.